News & trends

 Summary

 The QS owns the detail.
 The CM owns the strategy.
-Both are essential to commercial success in construction – and the best teams have clear accountability at both levels, with systems that give each role what they need without duplicating effort.
+Both essential – the best teams have clear accountability at both levels with systems that serve each role without duplicating effort.

-If you’re a QS considering the step up, the key question isn’t whether you’re technically capable – you almost certainly are.
-It’s whether you’re ready to let go of the detail, trust your team, and think at a portfolio level.
-If you’re a contractor deciding whether to hire a CM, the question is simpler: are you growing past the point where your senior QS can do both jobs well?
+Considering the step up?
+The question isn’t whether you’re technically capable – it’s whether you’re ready to let go of detail and think at portfolio level.
+Deciding whether to hire a CM?
+The question: are you growing past the point where your senior QS can do both jobs well?

 For more on how commercial management works across the project lifecycle, read our pillar guide: What is Commercial Management in Construction?